 The CIRCULAR BIOCARBON biorefinery will move beyond traditional waste treatment processes to turn the bio-waste produced in the city into valuable sources of building blocks and intermediates.
 The goal is to obtain high-value-added end products based on green bio-based materials, local sustainable feedstock and circular production processes.

 The multi-site biorefinery will not only make it possible to recover organic matter (OFMSW and SS), ensuring a strong focus on waste management in terms of separate collection, bringing environmental and economic benefits to the territory.
 The project will develop a new model of management for organic urban waste streams and demonstrate it at a commercial level, setting the basis for advancing towards a new circular vision of waste treatment in a city in the framework of the bioeconomy.

 The different kinds of organic waste (OFMSW and SS) produced in the cities are traditionally treated separately following linear models.
 However, these models can be improved through new circular models based on a biorefinery approach, by means of the integration of management systems, in such a way that resources are recovered, investment costs are reduced, profitability is increased and the cycle of the materials is closed towards a zero-waste economy.

 The conditions in Europe offer exceptional potential market opportunities for biorefineries in terms of the availability of raw materials (OFMSW and SS production in European cities).
-Moreover, the necessity for revamp of the already-existing waste treatment facilities (currently some kind of resources recovery is performed in almost 21,000 European facilities), in addition to the need for the industrial sector transition in Europe to green bioeconomy and sustainable development, make Europe the perfect scenario for the implementation of a bio-based economy.
+Moreover, the necessity to revamp the already-existing waste treatment facilities (currently, almost 21,000 European facilities work towards resource recovery), and the need for the industrial sector transition to green bioeconomy and sustainable development, make Europe the perfect scenario for the implementation of a bio-based economy.